Neuromorphic Networks as Revealed by Features Similarity: Methodology

 A parameterized version of the coincidence index has been described~\cite{costa2021similarity,CostaCCompl,da2021multiset} that incorporates a parameter $\alpha$, with $0 \leq \alpha \leq 1$, that can be used to control the relative contribution of the pairs of values of each feature that have the same or opposite sign.
 Identical contribution is implemented for $\alpha=0.5$, in which case the parameterized coincidence similarity index becomes identical to its parameterless version.
-For $ \alpha > 0.5$, the contribution of compared values with the same becomes dominant, implying the network to become more interconnected.
-As $\alpha$ is progressively increased, the existing connections are kept.
+For $ \alpha > 0.5$, the contribution of compared values with the same becomes dominant, implying the network becomes more interconnected.
+As $\alpha$ is progressively increased, the existing connections are kept, while the strictness of the comparison is relaxed respectively to negative pairwise associations (non-correlated).

 The parameterized version of the coincidence similarity index between two real-valued vectors $\vec{x}$ and $\vec{y}$ can be expressed as:

 where:

 and